CYPRUS ALTERNATIVE INVESTMENT FUNDS

 an Investment Firm (established in Cyprus or the EU)

-a Sub-threshold AIF/mini manager (authorised in Cyprus or the EU)
+a Sub-threshold manager (in Cyprus or the EU)

 4. Depositary Requirements

-The assets of the AIF shall be entrusted to a depositary which has its registered office in Cyprus, an EU member state or a third country.
+The assets of the AIFLNP shall be entrusted to a depositary which has its registered office in Cyprus, an EU member state or a third country.

-The eligible depositaries for an AIF include Credit Institutions, Investment Firms or an institution under prudential regulation and supervision, and recognised by the Member State as eligible to be appointed as depositaries.
+The eligible depositaries for an AIFLNP include Credit Institutions, Investment Firms or an institution under prudential regulation and supervision, and recognised by the Member State as eligible for custody.

 5. Investment Strategy